HalWrightNewtown.Info

 As outlined by the New York Times, the drop in support for Democrats by young men is all too real, and the gap has only widened since Kamala Harris replaced Joe Biden on the top of the ticket.
 With Biden, Gen Z men favored Trump by 11 points; the number has increased modestly, to 13 points, under Harris.
 Meantime, young women's support for the Democratic ticket surged.
 They favored Biden by 28 points, and now favor Harris by 38 points.
 If polls were predicting a solid Democratic victory, the Dems' number gurus would say strong support from young women eclipses loss of support from young men and leave things there.
 But margins in this race are razor-thin.
 Any loss of support in key demographic groups represents a problem.
 (And, of course, an opportunity.)
 So it's worth asking why so many young men are turned off by the Democratic message.

-For me, a Democrat who has spent a lifetime consuming political messages and who until recently taught high school, the reasons are rather obvious.
-Neither our educational system nor our job markets are working particularly well for young men.
-The statistics are actually quite grim.
+For me, a Democrat who has spent a lifetime consuming political messages and who until recently taught high school, the reasons are obvious.
+For many young men, our educational systems, mental health support systems, even our economy, are not working particularly well.

 • Girls graduate high school at a higher rate than boys, about 88% to 82%.